Maternal death and pregnancy-related death

-Too many women in this country die during or after pregnancy because of health problems related to pregnancy.
+Too many pregnant and parenting people in the U.S. die during or after pregnancy because of health problems related to pregnancy.

 In the United States, communities of color are disproportionately affected by racism.
-More Black and Native American/Alaska Native pregnant and parenting people die from health problems related to pregnancy than white women.
+More Black and Native American/Alaska Native pregnant and parenting people die from health problems related to pregnancy than white pregnant and parenting people.

 Most pregnancy-related deaths can be prevented.
 Getting regular health care before, during and after pregnancy can help prevent them.